Keep track of all the latest news and events on developer tools and technologies you care about

 The first app I settled on was “MyStocks Portfolio” and it’s a cracker.
 You can monitor specific stock prices, create holdings to see at a glance whether you’re in black or red and group those in portfolios as an aggregation mechanism.
 But by far and away its best feature is its use of live tiles which directly connect me to the information I want right on my homescreen.
 I can see a miniature summary of my quotes and portfolio performance.
 At a glance I know whether things are good, bad or in free-fall.
 It’s relevant, it’s connected and it’s personal.

 But my search didn’t stop there.
-I had also been hunting around for a good website for portfolio monitoring (having given up fighting the idiosyncrasies and bugs on the Yahoo Finance site).
+I'd also been hunting around for a good website for portfolio monitoring (having given up fighting the idiosyncrasies and bugs on the Yahoo Finance site).
 I ended up at http://www.shareprice.co.uk/ which does an excellent job.
-While rummaging around their site I noticed this page promoting their Windows Phone 7 app.
-Fabulous.

 This is a very rich app – drill down into a specific stock and you can see recent trades, detailed charts, news and even discussions.
 But by far and away the best feature is the connection to my website portfolio – using the cloud to create a seamless experience across many devices.
 I love it.
 There’s no live tile capability but new features such as integrated trading are planned for the future.